codybenlewis/quick-draw-for-processing/README.md

 ## points()

-Returns an integer amount of points in a drawing index or one of the drawn lines within that index.
+Returns an integer amount of points in a specific drawing or returns the amount of points in one of the lines of a specific drawing.
 Used in `info()` to create the data point output as `"length"`.

 #### Syntax